mhausenblas/kboom/README.md

 Think of `kboom` as the Kubernetes equivalent of [boom](https://github.com/tarekziade/boom), allowing you to create short-term load for scale-testing and long-term load for soak-testing.
 Supported load out of the box are pods, services, and deployments as well as custom resource via CRDs.

+## Why bother?

+I didn't find a usable tool to do Kubernetes-native load testing, for scalability and/or soak purposes.
+Here's where I can imagine `kboom` might be useful for you:

+- You are a cluster admin and want to test how much "fits" in the cluster.
+You use `kboom` for a scale test and see how many pods can be placed and how long it takes.
+- You are a cluster or namespace admin and want to test how long it takes to launch a set number of pods in a new cluster, comparing it with what you already know from an existing cluster.
+- You are developer and want to test your custom controller or operator.
+You use `kboom` for a long-term soak test of your controller.

 ## Install

 ```bash